-Each of the techniques listed in the case plans below are described in the Applied Metapsychology LSR Methods of your manual.
+Each of the techniques listed in the case plans below are described in the Applied Metapsychology LSR Methods of this manual, except for TIR, which is the main technique of the Traumatic Incident Reduction Workshop.

 I. Viewer Lucy

 Lucy is a 32-year-old professional, who cared for her boyfriend Tom during his prolonged battle with cancer.
 He died one year ago.
 She wants to let go of the past and create a new life with a man she has recently met.
 She cannot stop thinking about and reliving her time with Tom, however, and she has continual flashbacks, dreams, and feelings from their life together.